adorsys/keycloak-ssi-deployment/Readme.md

 ### Option 2: Cloning a Specific Branch

-Set keycloak version and the desired branch in your `.env` file, for example:
+Set keycloak version and the desired branch in `config/config.yaml` (or via environment variables), for example:

 ```bash
 KC_VERSION=999.0.0-SNAPSHOT